thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 ### Negation

 In contrast to the two previous connectives, negation is a unary connective not a binary connective.
 We use `~` to symbolise negation.
-It does not join two or more sentences, it applies to one sentence as a whole.
-This can be a simple sentence or a complex sentence.
-It simply negates the truth-value of whichever sentence it is applied to.
+It does not join two or more propositions, it applies to one proposition as a whole.
+This can be a simple proposition or a complex proposition.
+It simply negates the truth-value of whichever proposition it is applied to.
 Hence applied to P, it is true if P is false.
 And if P is false, it is true when P is true. !

 ```
 P			~	P